A practical guide to choosing the right probiotic category

 2. Lactobacillus and Bifidobacterium probiotics

-When people think of probiotics, they are usually thinking of Lactobacillus and Bifidobacterium strains.
+When most people think of a probiotic, they’re usually thinking of Lactobacillus and Bifidobacterium.

 3. Saccharomyces boulardii

-That distinction matters because it behaves differently from bacterial categories and is often discussed separately within gut restoration approaches.
+That distinction matters because it behaves differently from bacterial probiotics such as Lactobacillus and Bifidobacterium, and is often discussed separately within practitioner-style gut health approaches.

-Rather than thinking of S. boulardii as “stronger” or “better”, it is more accurate to think of it as a different category, with a different role and a different interaction profile within the gut ecosystem.
+Rather than thinking of Saccharomyces boulardii as a stronger or “better” probiotic, it’s more accurate to think of it as a different category — with its own characteristics and a different way of interacting with the gut environment.

 Why this distinction matters